 Now, select all and then Deactivate all of your plugins.

 After that, simply clear your browser cache and open your site in private or incognito mode.
 If the site is opening fine that means any plugin is faulty and causing the error.

 Now, the next step is to activate plugins one by one, and after every reactivation, check if your site is working fine or not.
-If any plugin reactivation, the site doesn’t load, then it means that one plugin is causing the error.
+If any plugin is reactivated, the site doesn’t load, then it means that one plugin is causing the error.

 2. Check WordPress Themes

-If plugins are not faulty then you can check your WordPress themes if there are some issues there.
+If the plugins are not faulty, then you can check your WordPress themes to see if there are some issues there.
 To check a faulty theme, open your WordPress admin dashboard and navigate to Appearance > Theme.